reimandlab/PACIFIC/README.md

 Clone the repository (`git clone https://github.com/reimandlab/PACIFIC.git`), then run the following command in R: `install.packages("path/to/PACIFIC", repos = NULL, type = "source")`.

 ## Usage
 In this example, PACIFIC is applied to a dataset of 463 TCGA-LUSC primary tumors annotated with clinical variables, mutational status of cancer driver genes, and relative abundance of immune cell types in tumors (see IGX paper for data collection details).
-Here, we define the patient outcome of interest as overall survival, the first feature set (`feat1`) as the mutational status of driver genes, the second feature set (`feat2`) as the immune cell levels, and the `baseline` variables as patient age, sex, and tumor stage.
+Here, we define the patient outcome of interest as **overall survival**, the first feature set (`feat1`) as the mutational status of driver genes, the second feature set (`feat2`) as the immune cell levels, and the `baseline` variables as patient age, sex, and tumor stage.
 For simplicity, we use a small portion of the available feature sets in this example.

 ```R
 library(PACIFIC)